Curious Kids Tech & Science

-Our second 6-week session begins on October 31st/November 2nd in Pinon Hills.
+Our first 6-week session begins on in September in Pinon Hills.
 We have individual classes, and one-day or two-day drop off options developed to fit your busy schedule.
 More information and registration can be found at the links below, or you can message us directly via our Contact page or through our Facebook page.
 Some classes are almost full so don’t wait too much longer to sign up your Curious Kids!

 Whatever you do, stay curious!!

 - Options: Students can register for the individual classes listed below, or for our one or two-day drop off programs (Aspiring Innovators) for students who are highly motivated and tech-focused with creative tendencies or creative with tech tendencies.
 For more information about all of our Curious Kids programs, please visit the Aspiring Innovators page.